flaturtha/CharlieChan/_short-stories/a-sucker-a-day.md

 casefileNumber: 59d2a4e99cea3baa9e60b424
 title: "A Sucker A Day"
 author: Convict 12627
+authorData: "Author of _By Their Own Hands_, etc."
-date: 2018-02-26
+date: 2018-03-06
 opub: Ten Detective Aces
 opubdate: Mar.
 1938
 opubissue: Vol. 32, No. 1
 category: short-stories
-excerpt: ""
+excerpt: "Slick Martin was a knife hustler by trade.
+And he could extract fifty bucks from a victim without letting a drop of blood."
-image: /assets/img/short-stories/prisoner-speaks.png
+image: /assets/img/short-stories/a-sucker-a-day.png
-fb-image: /assets/img/short-stories/prisoner-speaks_fb.jpg
+fb-image: /assets/img/short-stories/a-sucker-a-day_fb.jpg
-caption: ""
-tease: ""
+tease: "A great yarn for fans of the con!
+Read it today so you're prepared for \"the knife hustle\"."
 imgh: 450px
-genre: Courtroom
+genre: Con Artist
 tag: short-story
 wordcount: 1795
 trfissue: Vol. 9 No. 31